 Encounters like those above, and the generosity in Aktobe, is why I have become increasingly fond of Kazakhstan.
 It isn’t about the ego boost or amusement of local media, it is about the openness and warmth I have felt from the moment I arrived in the country and had no idea what to expect.

-I have cycled over 6,000 miles from London to Astana.
+I have cycled almost 10,000km from London to Astana.
 Countryside, mountains, cities and towns have all been part of the route.
 However, the more I have ventured off the normal cycling route into remote areas, the more memorable experiences occur that remind me of how lucky I am to be on this journey.

 Each day brings about something new and each snippet of kindness from strangers reminds me that, despite the unpredictable and frenzied world we live in, there is goodness all around if we open our eyes.